-And yet, you still struggle with those common human issues like fear, anxiety, anger, inability to forgive, marriage, worry, grief, parenting, or self-image.
+And yet, you still struggle with those common human issues like fear, inability to forgive, worry, parenting, or self-image.

 There are probably a number of reasons why we are given the what and not the how, but I think two are primary:

 1. If it gave us the process for each precept, the Bible would be about the size of an old-school set of encyclopedias!

 2. This absence of process encourages us to pursue wisdom, seek insight, and discover application.

 This is where psychology enters the picture.
 Psychology helps with the how.
 Psychology gives insight about Process.

 And it can aid in applying the Precepts found in God’s Word to my situation and through my unique personality.

 You will hear us talk a lot about psychospiritual growth, psychospiritual development.
 That is because, to us, it is the ideal term.
 It encompasses both the spiritual (the universal Precepts of Scripture) and the psychological (the Processes aiding the successful integration of truth into our life).

 Because in reality, there is both a spiritual and a psychological component to our being, just as there is a physical component.